 A).
 Create a VPC.

-The first step in configuring your environment is to create a virtual private cloud (VPC) to hold the resources for both your Amazon Elastic Compute Cloud (Amazon EC2) instance and Amazon Redshift database. us-east-1.
+The first step in configuring your environment is to create a virtual private cloud (VPC) to hold the resources for both your Amazon Elastic Compute Cloud (Amazon EC2) instance and Amazon Redshift database.
+(The N.Virginia us-east-1 Region was used in this demonstration).

-In this project, the following settings will be used:
+In this project, the following settings were used:

 Name: Amazon Redshift Project